ros-controls/ros2_control/README.md

 There are a few published docker images that come with the latest releases.
 More information about them can be found in the `.docker` folder.
 You can pull them under these tags: `ghcr.io/ros-controls/ros2_control_release` or `ghcr.io/ros-controls/ros2_control_source`.

 ## Acknowledgements
-The project has received major contributions from the following companies and institutions: [control.ros.org](https://control.ros.org/rolling/doc/acknowledgements/acknowledgements.html)
+The project has received major contributions from companies and institutions [listed on control.ros.org](https://control.ros.org/rolling/doc/acknowledgements/acknowledgements.html)